oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 13. In the BPMN elements palette, expand the **Human** category and drag a *Submit* task to the first swimlane.
 Rename it to *Resubmit*.

 14. Select the *Approved?* Gateway activity.
 Using the connector (arrow icon) Connect one of the branches to the **Resubmit** task.
-15. Delete the arrow which is connected to *Completed* activity.
+15. Delete the arrow which is connected to *Completed* activity from *Resubmit* activity.

+16. Delete the arrow which is connected to *Resubmit* activity from *Update PO* and connect from *Update PO* to *Approve Change Order*

-16. Select the *Resubmit* activity and connect with **Approve Change Order** activity
+17. Select the *Resubmit* activity and connect with **Approve Change Order** activity
-17. Select the *Approve Change Order* activity and connect with **Approved?** activity
+18. Select the *Approve Change Order* activity and connect with **Approved?** activity
-18. In the BPMN elements palette, expand the **Integrations** category and drag an *Change Order ERP PO Proxy* activity to the second swimlane and put it after *Approved?* task.
+19. In the BPMN elements palette, expand the **Integrations** category and drag an *Change Order ERP PO Proxy* activity to the second swimlane and put it after *Approved?* task.
+20. Select *Change Order ERP PO Proxy* activity and rename it as *invoke change order*

-19. Move *Completed* activity from first swimlane to the second swimlane after the *invoke change order* activity.
+21. Move *Completed* activity from first swimlane to the second swimlane after the *invoke change order* activity.
-20. Select the *Approved?* activity and connect with **Approve Change Order** activity
+22. Select the *Approved* activity and connect with **invoke change order** activity
-21. Select the *Approve Change Order* activity and connect with **Completed** activity
+23. Select the *invoke change order* activity and connect with **Completed** activity

-22. Delete the arrow which is connected to *Resubmit* activity from *Update PO* and connect from *Update PO* to *Approve Change Order*
-23. Click on the **Show/Hide Grid** option to show the Grid and arrange all the activities as per the screenshot given below.
+24. Click on the **Show/Hide Grid** option to show the Grid and arrange all the activities as per the screenshot given below.
     ![Structured Process Without Implementation](images/structured-process-without-implementation.png)

-24. Select *Change Order ERP PO Proxy* activity and rename it as *invoke change order*
-24. Please click on **Attach LOC Application 1.0** to go back to the process application and again open the process and make sure that all the activities are stored.
+25. Please click on **Attach LOC Application 1.0** to go back to the process application and again open the process and make sure that all the activities are stored.

 ## Task 10: Implement the process
 1. Navigate to **Initiate PO LOC Update Process**